lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 Many, many services are vulnerable to this exploit.
 Cloud services like [Steam, Apple iCloud](https://news.ycombinator.com/item?id=29499867), and apps like
 Minecraft have already been found to be vulnerable.

+An extensive list of responses from impacted organizations has been compiled [here](https://gist.github.com/SwitHak/b66db3a06c2955a9cb71a8718970c592).

 Anybody using Apache Struts is likely vulnerable.
 We've seen similar vulnerabilities exploited before in breaches like the [2017 Equifax data breach](https://en.wikipedia.org/wiki/2017_Equifax_data_breach#Data_breach).